waggle-sensor/summer2024/khan/README.md

 - Week 1: Summarize and propose project improvements, scope, and milestones.
 - Week 2: Define the technologies that will be used to achieve the proposed milestones.
+- Week 3: Research and select papers to implement.
+- Week 4:

 ## June 3rd